"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (33:15)

 Especially when you're working with strategic vendors where you may have short payment terms.
 If you have discounts from Net 10, you've got to process these approvals very quickly in order to capture that discount on this bill.
-So if you're waiting five days for Susan to get back into the office and you're paying with a check, well, now it's already too late.
+So if you're waiting five days for Susan to get back into the office and you're paying by check, well, it's already too late.
 You're not going to get that discount.

 Caleb (33:40)